codepress/admin-columns/readme.txt

 == Changelog ==

+= NEWVERSION =
+* [Fixed] Estimate Time Reading column will not display a value when there is no content

 = 2.4.4 =
 * [Fixed] Support for custom post statuses
 * [Fixed] Page Order column is now available on all hierarchical post types